 Our team often receives enquiries about surveillance technology including body worn video, ANPR and unmanned aerial systems.
 Advice about these technologies is provided in the updated version of the CCTV code of practice.
 The code sets out the Information Commissioner’s recommendations on how organisations can process personal data within the legal requirements of the Data Protection Act when using these technologies.

-In November 2016, the Home Office published specific guidance about data protection concerns when using body worn video (BMV).
+In November 2016, the Home Office published specific guidance about data protection concerns when using body worn video (BWV).
 At the same time the office also issued guidance offering technical advice for police forces procuring and deploying BWV.
 This publication offers technical guidance, which aims to inform those in the sector about the unique technical BWV functionality required by the police.

 You may also be interested in reading our guide on the responsible recreational use of drones – also called unmanned aerial systems (UAS) or unmanned aerial vehicles (UAVs).